Rubin-unige/ros_tutorial/README.md

 This will start both the **C++ user interface** for controlling the turtles and the **distance monitor** to track their movements.

 ### Running the Python Version

-To run the Python nodes (both the User Interface and Distance Monitor nodes), follow these steps:
+To run the Python nodes, follow these steps:
+- Make sure that the `roscore` and `turtlesim` nodes are running.

+- **Make the Python scripts executable**

 Before running the Python scripts, you need to ensure they are executable.
-Run the following command for each Python script (user_interface.py and distance_monitor.py):
+Run the following command for each Python script (`user_interface.py` and `distance_monitor.py`):
 ``` bash
 chmod +x ~/my_new_ws/src/assignment1_rt/scripts/user_interface.py
 chmod +x ~/my_new_ws/src/assignment1_rt/scripts/distance_monitor.py
 ```

-Then, in the same terminal, run:
-- Python User Interface Node:
+- After making the scripts executable, run the **Python User Interface Node** in the same terminal:
 ```bash
 rosrun assignment1_rt user_interface.py
 ```
-This will launch the Python User Interface node.
-Follow the prompts to select the turtle and enter velocity commands.

-Next, in a new terminal, run:
-- Python Distance Monitor Node:
+- Open a new terminal and run the **Python Distance Monitor Node**:
 ```bash
 rosrun assignment1_rt distance_monitor.py
 ```
-This node will continuously monitor the distances between `turtle1` and `turtle2` and stop them if needed.
+This will start both the **Python user interface** for controlling the turtles and the **distance monitor** to track their movements.

+4. Stopping the nodes

+## Implementation